Drinking in public: Austria

-In Austria, the possession and consumption of open containers of alcohol is legal all throughout the country by people of the legal drinking age.
+In Austria, the possession and consumption of open containers of alcohol is legal throughout the country by people of the legal drinking age.
 The legal drinking age depends on the beverage in question: 16 for beer and wine and 18 for distilled spirits and mixed drinks.
-In Carinthia teenagers between 16 and 18 are further restricted to a blood alcohol level below 0.05.
+In Carinthia, teenagers between 16 and 18 are further restricted to a blood alcohol level below 0.05.

-Some cities, like Vienna, Graz in Styria or Klagenfurt in Carinthia, limit public consumption of alcohol in specific areas.
+Some cities, like Vienna, Graz in Styria, or Klagenfurt in Carinthia, limit public consumption of alcohol in specific areas.

 Brazil

 Having an open container is legal in Brazil.
 Drinking publicly is legal and socially accepted.
-However DUI laws have been enforced for the past 10 years and offenders may be arrested and lose their license.
-Being intoxicated in public is not an offense, and unless people were disturbed, the individual can't be arrested.
+However, DUI laws have been enforced since 2008 and offenders may be arrested and lose their license.
+At the time, this was already considered an infraction for many decades, but the law was permissive and unenforced.
+The introduction of the no tolerance policy was considered controversial and was often disputed in court for years until the culture fully adjusted.
+Being intoxicated in public is not an offense, and unless people are disturbed, the individual cannot be arrested.
 It is illegal to sell alcohol to minors (under 18).

 Belgium

-In Belgium, most major cities (like Antwerp for ex.) have local laws making public alcohol consumption illegal (mostly in specified areas like major squares or streets near the city center).
-Although these laws are not always enforced, it can result in fines up to €350.
+In Belgium drinking in public is legal however some cities (like Antwerp and Brussels) have local ordinances making public alcohol consumption illegal (mostly in specified areas like major squares or streets near the city center).
+Although these laws are not always enforced, they can result in fines of up to €350.